-• Choose Scrolling or Magnifying Glass Function Select one of the following radio buttons:
+- Choose Scrolling or Magnifying Glass Function Select one of the following radio buttons: - Scrolling

-Scrolling

 This function enables you to navigate easily through long documents or large spreadsheets with a press of a button.
-To scroll, press the Internet Scroll Bar and then use the TrackPoint instead of the scroll bars in any program.
+To scroll, press the center button and then use the TrackPoint instead of the scroll bars in any program.